davegutz/myStateOfCharge/SOC_Photon/README.md

   Too much text being stored by Serial.printf statements.

+### Problem:  'Insufficient room for heap.' or 'Insufficient room for .data and .bss sections!' on compilation, or flashing red lights after flash

+  You probaby added some code and overflowed PROM.
+Smaller NSUM in constants.h or rp in retained.h or cp in command.h

 ### Problem:  The application overflows BACKUPSRAM on compilation

-  Smaller NSUM in constants.h or rp in retained.h or cp in command.h
+  Smaller NFLT/NSLT in constants.h or sp in retained.h

 ### Problem:  . ? h